puppetlabs/puppetlabs-pe_databases/README.md

   - The node_check_ins table is TRUNCATED from the pe-classifier database to keep the size down
 2. A weekly reindex and vacuum analyze run on all databases
 3. Slightly better default settings for PE PostgreSQL

+## Usage

+In order to use this module, you will classify the node running pe-postgresql with the `pe_databases` class.
+This is the MoM in a monolithic installation or the PuppetDB node in a Split/LEI install.

+To classify via the PE console, you will create a new node group called 'PE Database' and pin the node running pe-postgresql to the group.
+It is not recommended to classify using a pre-existing node group in the PE console.

 ## Items you may want to configure